 While many tourists flock to the famous towns of Bellagio, Varenna, and Menaggio, there’s a lesser-known ancient path known as the Greenway del Lago di Como, which shares Ghachem.
 This walking route, approximately 10km, connects the village of Colonno to Cadenabbia.
 It offers spectacular views of the Lake, charming ancient alleys, and old villas.
 It’s less-frequented than the main tourist spots, offering a quieter, more authentic Lake Como experience.”

-Many people don’t know that it is beautiful even in wintertime.
-It is a renowned summer destination.
-Still, only locals know the beauty of the Lake transformed into the most magical winter wonderland.
+Many people don’t know that it is beautiful even in winter.
+Although it is a renowned summer destination, only locals know the beauty of the Lake, which has been transformed into a magical winter wonderland.

 Lake Como curiosities